open/close all folders

-- Hidden Depths: As tour guides of Mount Pajamaja, they feel the need to research parts of the mountain they never knew about beforehand just so that they can provide a greater experience to future tourists.
+- Hidden Depths: As tour guides of Mount Pajamaja, we see them promoting strength and beefiness above all else, but when the hidden treasure cave is discovered, they feel the need to research said part of the mountain they never knew about beforehand just so that they can provide a greater experience to future tourists.
 In other words, they also happen to be scientists who specialize in anything that involves said mountain.

 - Also, notice that they never experience jealousy over being outperformed, instead they're impressed, deeming the Mega Pi'illos as "muscle lords" for opening the gate that they couldn't budge, and Mario and Luigi as "mountain maniacs" and "prime steak" for having completed tasks that the Massif Bros couldn't and even gives the Bros credit for finding the treasure.
 It makes sense when you remember they want everyone to be their "beefiest".

 - Big Massif's dream and his dreamy disciples shed some light on aspects of his personality as well.